Stremio/stremio-addon-guide/docs/sdk-guide/step2.md

 ### Genre filters

 The genre filters are very similar to searching.
-We just need to add one more thing - a list of genres, our add-on is aware of.
+You just need to add one more thing - a list of genres your add-on is aware of.

 ```js
 "catalogs": [